Earl55/BINF6250_LittleB/project07/README.md

 NA

 # Generative AI Appendix
 I used AI to decode some of the instructions in the html file to help understand more what I need to do to build the functions.
+I also used AI to help write my pseudo code due to trying to get this in right before work and trying to understand why the last two functions were not working.